It was almost the comeback of the century.

-After memorably in Penn’s home comeback win over Yale in January, Moore nearly repeated that effort in New Haven, sparking her team’s rally with her historic 9.825-point showing on the vault.
+After memorably putting the team on her back in Penn’s home comeback win over Yale in January, Moore nearly repeated that effort in New Haven, sparking her team’s rally with her historic 9.825-point showing on the vault.
 In addition to bringing home the individual championship in the event, Moore’s effort also was the No. 3 score on vault in program history.
 Overall, the team’s score of 48.075 was its best in the event since its season opener, enabling the Quakers to slowly chip at their gaudy deficit.

 “Personally, I have been visualizing, dreaming, and praying for an Ivy League title,” she said.
 “It truly was the best feeling to stick that vault for my team and show the years of hard work that were put in to perfect it.”